Secure Multiple Domains or Subdomains with a Single Certificate

 Obtaining a Multi Domain SSL Certificate is fairly similar to how one would get a traditional SSL Certificate.
 However, here are more considerations, here is a general overview of the process involved:

-- Provide Domain Information – Prepare a list of the domain names and subdomains you wish to secure, using your certificate.
-Ensure that you have control over each of the domain names you list and can verify ownership during the certificate issuance process.
+2. Provide Domain Information – Prepare a list of the main domain names and subdomains you wish to secure, using your certificate.
+Ensure that you have control over each of the domain names and can verify ownership during the issuance process, this does not apply to fully qualified domain names.

-- Generate a Certificate Signing Request (CSR) – Create a CSR for your primary domain name and include the additional domain names and SANs in the CSR, to specify which domains should be covered by the Multi Domain SSL Certificate.
+3. Generate a Certificate Signing Request (CSR) – Create a CSR for your primary domain name and include the additional domain names and SANs in the CSR, to specify which domains should be covered.

-- Submit CSR and Domain Verification – Submit the CSR to the CA accompanied by all documentation required for domain verification.
-The CA will verify your ownership over each of the domain names listed in the CSR before issuing the certificate.
+4. Submit CSR and Domain Verification – Submit the CSR to the CA accompanied by all documentation required for verification.
+The CA will verify your ownership of the domain names in the CSR before issuing the certificate.

-- Certificate Issuance and Installation – After verification, the CA will issue the Multi Domain SSL Certificate.
-Download the certificate files and install them on your web server by following the CA’s instructions or make use of your hosting provider’s management tools.
+5. Issuance and Installation – After verification, the CA will issue the certificate.
+Download the files with the site seal and install them on your web server by following the CA’s instructions or using your hosting provider’s management tools.

-- Configure Web Server – Configure your web server to use the Multi Domain SSL Certificate for all domains and subdomains listed in the certificate.
-This is done by updating your server’s SSL/TLS settings.
+6. Configure Web Server – Configure your web server to use the new SSL for all domains and subdomains listed by updating your server’s SSL/TLS settings.
+If you need help, please contact Hosted.com’s Support Team.

-- Test SSL Installation – Be sure to test the certificate to ensure it is configured correctly and provides a secure connection for all specified domains.
+7. Test SSL Installation – Test the certificate to ensure it is configured correctly and provides browser support and a secure connection for all specified domains.

-- Renewal and Maintenance – Monitor the expiration date of your certificate and be sure to renew it before it expires to maintain continuous security coverage for all your domains.
-You can set up reminders or automatic renewal services provided by your CA.
+8. Renewal and Maintenance – Check the expiration date of your certificate and be sure to renew it before it expires.
+You can set up reminders or automatic renewal services.

 How Multi Domain SSL Certificates Work

-While they are referred to most commonly as Multi Domain SSL Certificates, they are also known as Unified Communications Certificates (UCC) or Subject Alternative Name (SAN) certificates.
+While most commonly called Multi Domain SSL Certificates, they are also known as Unified Communications Certificates (UCC) or Subject Alternative Name (SAN) certificates.

 Subject Alternative Names (SANs)

-When generating a Multi domain SSL Certificate, users need to specify the list of domain names or SANs that they need to secure.
-These can include domains with different top-level domains (TLDs), variations of the primary domain name and sub domains.
+When generating a UCC/SAN certificate, users need to specify the list of domain names or SANs that they need to secure.
+These can include domains with different Top-Level Domains (TLDs), variations of the primary domain name, and subdomains.

 Encryption and Security

 Much like traditional SSL Certificates, Multi Domain SSL Certificates use encryption algorithms to secure communication between the web server and the user’s browser.
-When a visitor accesses any of the domains listed in the certificate, their browser will verify the authenticity of the certificate and establish a secure connection to the web server.
+When a user visits any of the domains listed in the certificate, their browser will verify the authenticity of the certificate and establish a secure connection to the web server.

 KEY TAKEAWAYS

-- Managing individual SSL certificates for each domain can be labor-intensive and expensive, leading to administrative burdens and scalability issues.
+• Managing individual SSL certificates for different domain names can be labor-intensive and expensive, leading to administrative burdens and scalability issues.

-- Obtaining a Multi Domain SSL Certificate involves selecting a Certificate Authority, providing domain information, generating a Certificate Signing Request (CSR), and submitting the CA for verification.
+• Obtaining a Multi Domain SSL Certificate involves selecting a Certificate Authority, providing domain information, generating a Certificate Signing Request (CSR), and submitting it to the CA for verification.

 FAQs